CodingWonders/DISMTools/README.md

 1. Begin by either cloning the project or downloading a ZIP of the source code.
 Go to "Code", and select an option from there
 2. Prepare the NuGet packages by running `nugetpkgprep.bat` in the location you cloned the repository to
 3. Open the solution in Visual Studio 2012 or later
+4. Scroll down on the Solution Explorer until you find `UnpEax`, right-click it and select Build
-4. Finally, go to "Build > Build solution", or press CTRL-Shift-B
+5. Finally, go to "Build > Build solution", or press CTRL-Shift-B

 ### Additional startup flags